MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  Nonzero if the function is successful; otherwise 0.

 ### Remarks
- This member function emulates the functionality of the function [GetCharABCWidthsI](http://msdn.microsoft.com/library/windows/desktop/dd144859), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function emulates the functionality of the function [GetCharABCWidthsI](http://msdn.microsoft.com/library/windows/desktop/dd144859), as described in the Windows SDK.

 ##  <a name="getcharwidth"></a>  CDC::GetCharWidth
  Retrieves the widths of individual characters in a consecutive group of characters from the current font, using `m_hAttribDC`, the input device context.